-We get results more consistent with our growth results in panel B, which shows results from regressions with controls for non-legal colonial policy, namely education and life expectancy in 1960 (see section II.B.2 above).
+Downloaded from http://jla.oxfordjournals.org/ by guest on May 4, 2012 policy, namely education and life expectancy in 1960 (see Section 2.2.2 above).
 These proxies absorb most of the differences between the various legal/colonial groups, particularly the differences between French and other former colonies with French civil law; and the differences in average private credit, corruption, and unemployment between former British, common law colonies and former non-French, French civil law colonies.
 By contrast, the differences between common law and mixed former British colonies are unaffected.
-The colonial proxies themselves are not statistically significant except in the unemployment and corruption equations, but this may be due to the fact that the particular proxies we use are not well-matched to the dependent variables (see section II.B.2 above).
+The colonial proxies themselves are not statistically significant except in the unemployment and corruption equations, but this may be due to the fact that the particular proxies we use are not well-matched to the dependent variables (see Section 2.2.2 above).

-The results from regressions with proxies for common/civil law differences, namely juries, case law, and supreme court tenure (see section II.B.1 above), are consistent with our growth results in so far as these legal proxies are jointly insignificant across all equations and in every single equation except the credit market regression.
+The results from regressions with proxies for common/civil law differences, namely juries, case law, and Supreme Court tenure (see Section 2.2.1 above), are consistent with our growth results in so far as these legal proxies are jointly insignificant across all equations and in every single equation except the credit market regression.

-We have also run the table 5 regressions with competing sets of legal and colonial origin dummies, i.e., the equivalent of the growth regressions in table 4 (models 4-6).
-The unreported results confirm those of table 5.
+We have also run the Table 5 regressions with competing sets of legal and colonial origin dummies, i.e., the equivalent of the growth regressions in Table 4 [Models (4)-(6)].
+The unreported results confirm those of Table 5.
 In particular, across all five dimensions, common law is associated with favorable outcomes, while British colonial influence is associated with unfavorable outcomes.
 These estimates, however, are statistically insignificant except for market capitalization.

 To sum up, we find, for the other dependent variables, mixed jurisdictions perform on the whole as well as common law jurisdictions, while the legal origins theory would predict that they do worse.
 At the same time, unlike for growth and contrary to the colonial history hypothesis, former French colonies do better for the other dependent variables than colonies of French civil law countries other than France.
-Neither proxies for colonial policy (education and life expectancy in 1960) nor for legal institutions (juries, case law, supreme court tenure) seem to matter in these regressions.
+Neither proxies for colonial policy (education and life expectancy in 1960) nor for legal institutions (juries, case law, Supreme Court tenure) seem to matter in these regressions.